 - Add white wine and a little pasta water.
 Bring to a boil, then lower the heat.
 Remove pan from the burner if necessary.

 - When wine has reduced by half, add the juice of half a lemon.
+A citrus squeezer is a great kitchen tool for this purpose.

 - After pasta has cooked and drained, add it to the sauce with freshly grated parmesan cheese.
 Stir well until cheese has melted.
 Taste and add more salt or parmesan cheese if desired.